blynkkk/blynkkk.github.io/Widgets.md

 - **Chart Title**

 - **Title Font Size**
-</br>You have a choice of 3 font sizes
+You have a choice of 3 font sizes
 - **Title Alignment**
-<br>Choose chart title alignment.
-This setting also affects Title and Legend position on the Widget
+Choose chart title alignment.
+This setting also affects Title and Legend position on the Widget.

 - **Datastreams** - add datastreams (read below how to configure datastreams)
 - **Show/Hide Title**
 - **Show/Hide Legend**